 OUTREACH AND EDUCATION

-The computational approaches developed here comprise an important set of tools for elucidating and comparing 3D structures of genomes.
+The computational approaches developed here comprise an important set of tools for elucidating and comparing the 3D structures of genomes.
 In keeping with the overarching mission of NOFIC, we will make all code open-source and all methods available online through coordination with the 4DN organizational hub.
 We will also integrate the methodologies into an annual workshop hosted at JAX dedicated to 3D genomic technologies (see Dr. Litwin letter), thereby enabling us to proactively engage members of the biomedical community.
 As a software engineering practice, by specifying well-defined interfaces between components we will enable future extension or even replacement of any components.
 Minimizing the cost of modifying the code base is important to encouraging collaboration and wider community participation in developing future capabilities for 3D-NOME.
 These efforts will ensure that the tools we develop are disseminated for broad use.

 PROJECT TIMELINE